compbiozurich/UZH-BIO392/course-results/2023/Andrej Sievi /a-sievi-question-day-10.md

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**
-In the IGV we uploaded the genom reference.
+In the IGV we uploaded the genom reference, VCF file, annotations and our BAM file from the three patient.
+With the alignment we can see the STR on the patients.
+The Variant Effect predictor tells us if the STR are located in the exon or intron nad further the impact on the patient or even Disease

+colored pairs: too close or too far awar from each other

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**